zoeskan/MCB185/course/unit1-calculations.md

 ### Whitespace ###

 Another important type of line is a blank line.
-Use blank lines to separate different "thoughts" much as you would use paragraphs to separate different thoughts.
+Use blank lines to separate different _thoughts_ much as you would use paragraphs to separate different thoughts.

 The comment with your program name and author name is like a header.
 It's very